ice-lolly-ai/M/README.md

 } finally {
     show("Operation complete.");
 }
-attempt blocks catch errors, and rescue handles them.
-A finally block can be used to execute code after attempt/rescue, regardless of success or failure.

 4. Data Structures
 4.1 Lists (Arrays)
 Lists are used to store ordered collections of items.